xiyao65/multiblockHankelMatrices.jl/README.md

 # multiblockHankelMatrices.jl
 ===========

 This is a Julia package related to Multiblock Hankel Matrices structures.
-It mainly used for spectral compressed seeing and has several functions implemented with FFT.
+It is mainly used for spectral compressed seeing and has several functions implemented with FFT.

 Fast matrix multiplication for multiblock Hankel matrices in Julia